-Under Cost plus method, the arm’ s length price is determined by adding appropriate gross profit margin, also known as the cost plus mark up, (considering the function performed, return on capital and risk assumed by an entity) to the AE’s cost of producing goods/ providing services.
+Under Cost plus method, the arm’ s length price is determined by adding appropriate gross profit margin, also known as the “mark up”, (considering the function performed, return on capital and risk assumed by an entity) to the AE’s cost of producing goods/ cost of providing services.

 This method is most suitable in cases, where a manufacturer sells tangible goods to both related and unrelated parties.

-As per the Organisation for Economic Co-operation and Development (OECD), Cost Plus Method is applicable when,
+As per the Organisation for Economic Co-operation and Development (OECD), CPM method is applicable when,

 - Agreements relating to contract manufacturing, between Associated Enterprises.

 STEPS INVOLVED IN CPM

 STEP 1 : – Direct and indirect costs of production